rramadeu/rramadeu.github.io/_pages/software.md

 {% include base_path %}

-All of them are R packages that does statistical-genetics analysis.
-They were initially developed to assist geneticists and/or breeders.
+All of the listed tools are related to do statistical-genetics analysis to assist geneticists and/or breeders.

+*R packages*:

 **[AGHmatrix](https://cran.r-project.org/package=AGHmatrix)**, author, compute relationship matrices for diploid and autopolyploid species